holepunchto/bare/README.md

 bare_load(bare, filename, source, NULL);
 ```

 Addons retrieve with `bare_context_get()`, which takes no `bare_t *` as an addon holds none.
-The process is instead the one whose runtime the calling thread has entered, which is well defined for as long as an addon can be called into, including while it initialises:
+The process is instead the one whose runtime the calling thread has entered, which is well defined for as long as an addon can be called into, including while it initialises.
+An embedder calling into the environment of its own accord [attaches](#attaching) the process itself:

 ```c
 static js_value_t *